akmarzhan1/cs162-db/README.md

 ## Indexing

 As far as I understand, SQLite has an automatic indexing feature from version 3.7.17, which allows doing lookups on non-indexed columns, assuming that generating a temporary index is cheaper than doing a raw lookup.
 Thus, all queries are automatically optimized.
-We can also consider primary keys that we defined as indices since the index is simply an ordered structure used to find an entry in $O(log(n))$ complexity (lookup in a BST).
-Table scan, on the other hand, has $O(n)$ complexity.
+We can also consider primary keys that we defined as indices since the index is simply an ordered structure used to find an entry in `O(log(n))` complexity (lookup in a BST).
+Table scan, on the other hand, has `O(n)` complexity.

 The app is very small at this point, which is why additional considerations weren't necessary.
 However, I acknowledge that if there are many more entries, there would be a need for faster querying as it would take a lot of time to compile reports.
 If we wanted to manually add indices to some columns to have predefined access to them, we can use the `index_property` from `sqlalchemy.ext.indexable`.